 The tribunals which hear the claims are not courts but temporary tribunals of investment lawyers who can continue to be practicing lawyers, with obvious conflicts of interest.
 Australia’s High Court Chief Justice and other legal experts have said that ISDS is not a fair legal system because it has no independent judges, no precedents and no appeals.
-There are over 950 outstanding cases, many against health, environment and other public interest laws.
+There are over 950 known cases, many against health, environment and other public interest laws.

 Increasing numbers of ISDS cases against public interest legislation

 Recent ISDS cases against health, environment and other public interest legislation include:

 Public health: The Swiss pharmaceutical company Novartis threatened to sue the Colombian government over plans to reduce the price of a patented medicine to treat leukaemia.
 Read about more cases here.

 Environment: the US Bilcon company won millions of dollars of compensation from Canada of because its application for a quarry development was refused by a local government for environmental reasons.
 The US Westmoreland coal mining company sued the Canadian government because the state of Alberta decided to phase out coal-powered energy.
 In Europe, German energy companies RWE and Uniper have ISDS took cases against the Netherlands (under the Energy Charter Treaty) over its moves to phase out coal-fired power stations by 2030.The Intergovernmental Panel on Climate Change’s May 2022 report Climate Change 2022: Impacts, Adaptation & Vulnerability warned that ISDS clauses in trade agreements threaten action to reduce emissions.

 Workers wages: The French Veolia company sued the Egyptian government over a contract dispute in which they are claiming compensation for a rise in the minimum wage.

 Indigenous land rights: An ISDS tribunal ordered the Peruvian government to pay $24 million to the Canadian Bear Creek mining company because it cancelled a mining license after the company failed to obtain informed consent from Indigenous land owners about the mine, leading to mass protests.
 ISDS rewarded the company for ignoring Indigenous land rights.